CodingIndeed/YouTube_Shorts_Creator/README.md

 Contributions to this project are welcome!
 If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request.
 Your contributions can help make this project even better.

+## License

+This project is open-sourced under the MIT License.
+See the LICENSE file for more information.